Portfolio-Raymond/Data-Analyst-Nanodegree/README.md

 - Numpy
 - Matplotlib

-Additional packages listed with each project
+Additional libraries listed with each project

 **R Packages**

-R packages listed with project
+R libraries listed with project